KentoNishi/Bitmap-Numbers-Dataset/README.md

     * Scans were converted from pdf to png, then to bmp.
 Some artifcats may appear.
 * The image size may be too large.
     * ``128x128`` may be too large to train in a short amount of time.
+        * You can easily convert these images to smaller sizes using command line tools such as [ImageMagick](https://www.imagemagick.org/).

 ## Credits
 All samples from this dataset are from the public domain [numbers](https://github.com/kensanata/numbers) repository by [@kensanata](https://github.com/kensanata).
 The repository contains extra metadata such as country, gender, and age, as well as automatically categorized samples and other useful tools.